webdev-cals-arizona-edu/vueaflet/README.md

 </script>

 ```
-When the `<l-map/>` component mounted, it added the Leaflet map object to a Vuex store (created during the `createVueafletStore()` process in your `store/index.js` file).
+When the `<l-map/>` component mounted, it added the Leaflet map object to a Vuex store.
 Documentation on the shape of the Vueaflet store coming soon.
 Here are some other ways to get the map object from the store:
 ```
 ...